M-earnest/Python_for_Psychologists_Winter2022/lecture/introduction/introduction_7.md

 ## tasks for subsequent meeting 🖥️✍🏽📖

 ### Homework assignment #5
 Your fifth homework assignment will entail working through a few tasks covering the contents discussed in this session within a `jupyter notebook`.
-You can download it [here](https://www.dropbox.com/s/grci8e8g2gx7jst/PFP_assignment_5_intro_python_3.ipynb?dl=1).
+You can download it [here](will be up soon).
 In order to open it, put the `homework assignment notebook` within the folder you stored the `course materials` in, start a `jupyter notebook server` as during the sessions, navigate to the `homework assignment notebook`, open it and have fun!
 NB: a substantial part of it will be optional and thus the notebook will look way longer than it actually is.

-**Deadline: 12/01/2022, 11:59 PM EST**
+**Deadline: 17/01/2022, 11:59 PM EST**

 ### Prepare PsychoPy installation

-Also, in preparation for our switch to more applied things, starting with experiments in `python` and thus endeavors in `psychopy`, could you please create a new respective `conda environment` (remember those?) via the following lines:
+Also, in preparation for our switch to more applied things, i.e. starting with experiments in `python`.
+We'll have to install `psychopy`.
+To do that please download the [environment.yml](https://raw.githubusercontent.com/psychopy/psychopy/master/conda/psychopy-env.yml) file provided and create a new respective `conda environment` (remember those?) via the following lines:

-      conda create -n psychopy psychopy
+      conda env create -n psychopy -f psychopy-env.yml conda activate psychopy
-      conda activate psychopy
       pip install jedi psychtoolbox pygame pyo pyobjc python-vlc ujson

-and then test if everything works via running `psychopy` (type it and then press “enter”) from within the new environment (make sure you did activate it via `conda activate psychopy`)?
+and then test if everything works via running the command `psychopy` (type it and then press “enter”) from within the new environment (make sure you did activate it via `conda activate psychopy`).

 ### optional/reading/further materials